Empathy in UX/UI Design

-Your constantly-updated definition of Empathy and collection of videos and articles
+Your constantly-updated definition of Empathy in UX/UI Design and collection of videos and articles

 Empathy is the ability designers gain from research to understand users’ problems, needs and desires fully so that they can design the best solutions for users.
 Designers strive for empathy by deeply probing users’ worlds, to define their precise problems and then to ideate towards solutions that improve users’ lives.